maerhiagojar/UserVerse-Dynamic-WebApp/README.md

-# UserVerse-Dynamic-WebApp
-# UserVerse - User Management Platform
+# UserVerse-Dynamic-WebApp - User Management Platform

 ## Project Description
 UserVerse is a modern, responsive web application that we developed to provide a comprehensive user management platform.
 The application offers an intuitive interface for managing users and posts, with different access levels for administrators and standard users.